rsa-tools/rsat-code/docker/README.md

 4. Build the docker image

-Beware: this step can take one or several hours.
+Beware: this step can take over one hour.

 ```
 # assuming you were already in rsat-code, go to the docker sub-directory